“QUOTE ... UNQUOTE”

 My autobiography is now published as a paperback and as an e-book – and here it is.
 I became ‘broadcasting-struck’ at a very early age but, although I maintained my ambition to go in to radio or television when I grew up, through school in Liverpool and at university in Oxford, I had no very clear idea of what I wanted to do if and when I got there.
 This is the story of how I eventually found out what I wanted to do in broadcasting – and how I found a way of doing it ...

-My latest hardback book is published by Batsford, is entitled Don’t You Know There’s a War On! and sub-titled Words and Phrases from the World Wars.
+My most recent hardback book is published by Batsford, is entitled Don’t You Know There’s a War On! and sub-titled Words and Phrases from the World Wars.

 • From ‘Your country needs you’ to Churchill’s ‘Blood, toil, tears and sweat’, this fascinating book is a wide-ranging exploration of words and phrases from the two world wars.